 Send Files Securely

 Secure File Sharing (SFS) allows you to securely send files that are much larger (up to 130GB) than those you can send using traditional methods.
+Enter SFS.

 Princeton individuals with a NetID are already registered while other users must register before using the service.